temporalio/documentation/docs/go-create-workflows.md

 ---

 The Workflow is the implementation of the coordination logic.
-The Temporal programming framework (aka client library) allows you to write the Workflow coordination logic as simple procedural code that uses standard Go data modeling.
-The client library takes care of the communication between the worker service and the Temporal service, and ensures state persistence between events even in case of worker failures.
+The Temporal programming framework (aka Go SDK) allows you to write the Workflow coordination logic as simple procedural code that uses standard Go data modeling.
+The Go SDK takes care of the communication between the worker service and the Temporal service, and ensures state persistence between events even in case of worker failures.
 Furthermore, any particular execution is not tied to a particular worker machine.
 Different steps of the coordination logic can end up executing on different worker